wduquette/joe/mdbook/src/extending/registered_types.md

 First, Joe maintains two lookup tables:

 - The `proxyTable`, a map from `Class` objects to `ProxyType<?>` objects.
-- The `opaqueTypes` table, a set if `Class` objects which are known not to have type proxies.

 Given these, the lookup logic is as follows: